Essential crossed products for inverse semigroup actions: simplicity and pure infiniteness: Introduction

-The notion of aperiodicity goes back to Kishimoto's proof that reduced crossed products for outer group actions on simple \(\Cst\)\nb-algebras are again simple (see~\cite{Kishimoto:Outer_crossed}).
-The crucial condition in Kishimoto's proof was rewritten in terms of normed \(A\)\nb-bimodules in~\cite{Kwasniewski-Meyer:Aperiodicity} in order to treat actions by Hilbert bimodules instead of by automorphisms.
-The right generality to study this notion is just a \(\Cst\)\nb-inclusion \(A\subseteq B\).
+The concept of aperiodicity goes back to Kishimoto's proof that reduced crossed products for outer group actions on simple \(\Cst\)\nb-algebras are again simple (see~\cite{Kishimoto:Outer_crossed}).
+The crucial condition in Kishimoto's proof was rewritten in~\cite{Kwasniewski-Meyer:Aperiodicity} in terms of normed \(A\)\nb-bimodules in order to treat actions by Hilbert bimodules instead of by automorphisms.
+The right generality to study aperiodicity is a \(\Cst\)\nb-inclusion \(A\subseteq B\).
 We call the inclusion \emph{aperiodic} if~\(B/A\) equipped with the quotient norm and the induced \(A\)\nb-bimodule structure satisfies Kishimoto's condition.
 Given an aperiodic inclusion, we prove that there is a maximal ideal~\(\Null\) in~\(B\) which is aperiodic as an \(A\)\nb-bimodule and that~\(B/\Null\) is the unique quotient of~\(B\) for which the map \(A\to B/\Null\) is injective and detects ideals.

 For inverse semigroup actions by Hilbert bimodules, the aperiodicity of~\((A\rtimes S)/A\) is equivalent to the aperiodicity of certain Hilbert bimodules.
-The results of~\cite{Kwasniewski-Meyer:Aperiodicity} then imply the following.
+Using the results of~\cite{Kwasniewski-Meyer:Aperiodicity} we show the following.
 Let~\(A\) be separable or of Type~I. The inclusion \(A\subseteq A\rtimes S\) is aperiodic if and only if the dual groupoid \(\dual{A}\rtimes S\) is topologically free (see Theorem \ref{the:aperiodic_top_non-trivial}).
 Here~\(\dual{A}\) is the space of isomorphism classes of irreducible representations of~\(A\), and the action of~\(S\) on~\(A\) by Hilbert bimodules induces an action on~\(\dual{A}\) by the Rieffel correspondence.
-We carefully discuss the notion of a ``topologically free'' étale groupoid in Section~\ref{sec:etale} because several slightly different notions are used in the literature, and the dual groupoid \(\dual{A}\rtimes S\) is rather badly non-Hausdorff.
+We carefully discuss the concept of a ``topologically free'' étale groupoid in Section~\ref{sec:etale} because several slightly different definitions are used in the literature, and the dual groupoid \(\dual{A}\rtimes S\) is rather badly non-Hausdorff.

 Aperiodicity becomes powerful when combined with a conditional expectation.
 The following theorem is a special case of Theorem~\ref{the:aperiodic_consequences}.